 - Improved scalability with 48% faster deployment of new servers and 46% faster deployment of new storage.

 - Acceleration of new applications and services with 51% faster development cycles.

 The business benefits of a consistent hybrid cloud platform can be dramatic, but the journey to get there is a process.
 IDC notes that this journey requires IT modernization and rethinking the IT ecosystem from technologies deployed, to processes followed to the types of skills required.

 Like any journey, it has to start somewhere.
-To learn more about how the combination of Dell infrastructure and VMware software can help smooth your journey to a consistent hybrid cloud platform, please visit Dell and review the articles and resources throughout the special web site.
+To learn more about how the combination of infrastructure from Dell Technologies and VMware software can help smooth your journey to a consistent hybrid cloud platform, please visit Dell Technologies and review the articles and resources throughout the special web site.